The exponential growth of online learning has presented a huge opportunity for edupreneurs to sell online courses.

-Another really effective way to figure out what’s causing your students to drop out is to simply ask them.
+Another effective way to figure out what’s causing your students to drop out is simply asking them.

-You can either create a survey using a tool like Google Forms and send it to all the course participants.
-Or, you can simply send an email to those who haven’t made much progress asking them about their challenges and how you could help them.
+You can create a feedback survey and share the link (or make a QR code) with all the course participants.
+Or, you can email those who haven’t made much progress asking them about their challenges and how you could help them.

 Once you identify the blockers causing your students to abandon your online courses, you’ll be better positioned to create an engagement strategy using the best practices suggested in this guide.

 This guide discussed various ways to engage students and increase their chances of completing your online course.